 The History and Evolution of the Video Slot Machine

-You’ll find slot machines both online and in land-based casinos, and there is something special about this popular casino game.
-It’s a mixture of the bright lights, the graphics, the sound effects, pulling that leaver or spinning the wheel and the resulting sounds of coins being dished out, which brings about the thrills and excitement.
+You’ll find slot machines both online and in land-based casinos all over the internet, and there is something special about this popular casino game.
+It’s a mixture of the bright lights in the slots, the graphics, the sound effects from the reels, pulling that leaver or spinning the wheel and the resulting sounds of coins being dished out from the slot machine, which brings about the thrills and excitement.
+Slot machines have been around for ages.

 How did the video slots that we are familiar with today come about?
 To understand the phenomenon, we decided to find out about the original invention that has developed into something which has delighted people for over a hundred years.